AdobeDocs/marketo.en/help/marketo/product-docs/additional-apps/seo/pages/seo-add-remove-page-from-list.md

    ![](assets/image2014-9-18-13-3a5-3a40.png)

-1. Boom.
 Done.
-You page is removed from the list.
+Your page is removed from the list.